RELEX-Group/angular-combobox/README.md

-# angular-combobox — AngularJS directive for selecting items from tree.
+# angular-combobox — AngularJS directive for selecting items.

-## Dependences
+## Dependencies

 * **[angular](http://angularjs.org)**
 * **[bootstrap v3.3.7](http://getbootstrap.com/)**

 ## Options

-* dataListFn(item, filterQuery, offset)	Implement this function.
-It used for getting data and should return data or promise
+* dataListFn(item, filterQuery, offset)	It used for getting data and should return data or promise

 Default values